 After graduating in 1990 from Swansea University with a degree in Electrical and Electronic engineering, Jeremy moved into IT design and project management.
 He subsequently worked in fifteen organisations prior to Cardiff university, within sectors including: utilities, local government, publishing & financial services.

-With a keen interest in governance, Jeremy has held several voluntary board roles: as a governor at two schools and on the board of an arts organisation.
+With a keen interest in governance, Jeremy is currently a trustee of Mind in the Vale of Glamorgan and has held several voluntary board roles: as a governor at two schools and on the board of an arts organisation.

 Jeremy has been a member of the University Council since August 2022.